JagannathKumarCh/APSSDCReactJS/README.md

 APSSDC ReactJS Training Program Repository

-# React-FDP-1
-All the discussions and examples given in the FDP can be seen here.

 #  Web Design Using React Js

-# Day Wise -01

 ## What is web design ?
    Creating a website or webpage either static or dynamic is known as Web design

 ## What is web development ?
    Maintaining the Website and storing the data (can also perform inserting,deleting)

 ## Software Requirement:

     1.Text Editor: Sublime Text3,Visual Code Editor